filippo-orru/personal-site-hugo/content/about-me.md

 ### Modern Web Development
 {{< notice warning >}}
-Kotlin • React • JavaScript • Elm • Typescript • Svelte
+Keywords: Kotlin • React • JavaScript • Elm • Typescript • Svelte • HTML • CSS
 {{</ notice >}}

 As my biggest project, I created a custom survey creation platform and then wrote my thesis about it.
 [Read more about the survey creator]({{< ref "/blog/bachelor-thesis" >}}).
 It is integrated into the Studo Newsroom, which is a platform that allows partner companies to publish content for the Studo news feed.